TomRebolledo/portfolio/Reflection.md

 During our second meeting, I was telling Mr. Tonning about all the things I enjoy, my home server, the different Linux distros I run, the projects I want to build, and he told me, "You've got the bug."
 That stuck with me.
 In every conversation we had, in meetings and in class, what I admired most about Mr. Tonning was his natural curiosity and his relentless pursuit of learning more.

 I have checked into the hotel and I will never check out.
-Staying curious, continue building, and having fun while doing it.
+Staying curious, continuing building, and having fun while doing it.

 ## 7. Future Goals and Action Plan